 WHAT IS IT?

 It is an intensive 5-month long training and support program that helps teams of aspiring entrepreneurs develop worker-owned green businesses.
 It is unique in its focus on businesses that are both green and worker-owned.
 And utilizes an aggressive combination of training, coaching, and technical services.
-Think of it as a business boot camp for cooperative start-ups The program includes classroom trainings; business coaches; and business support services such as legal incorporation, graphic design, and website development.
+Think of it as a business boot camp for cooperative start-ups The program includes classroom trainings; business coaches; and business support services such as legal incorporation, and access to fair financial services.
 The course is specifically designed so that each team is able to get their business up and running by the completion of the course.

 WHO IS IT FOR?

 The Coop Academy is designed for teams working together on a single business concept.
 It is recommended that each team consist of at least two people and many more can participate in a team.
-While the Coop Academy is open to anyone, applications from teams with a majority of residents from the Bronx, especially the South Bronx, receive higher priority in the application process.
+While the Coop Academy is open to anyone within New York City, applications from teams with a majority of residents from the Bronx, especially the South Bronx, receive higher priority in the application process.

 HOW MANY PEOPLE CAN BE ON A TEAM?

 You must have have at least one other person on your team, and as many as you want - there's no maximum number.
 Each member of your team must complete the application form (see link above or below.)

 The application process for the Co-op Academy is highly competitive.
 We're looking first and foremost for strong teams with a mix of talents and experience.
 Keep that in mind when forming your team.
 And while the Co-op Academy is open to all, we place a special emphasis on teams based in the Bronx.

 You must have have at least two people on a team (and as many people as you want),